Cascades Research and Scholarship Symposium

 • Takes place at Edward J. Ray Hall.

-The Cascades Research & Scholarship Symposium is your opportunity to celebrate your achievements in research and scholarship, and share your work with the OSU-Cascades and Bend community.
+The Cascades Research & Scholarship Symposium is your opportunity to celebrate your achievements in research and scholarship, and share your work with the OSU-Cascades and Bend communities.
 You will have the opportunity to present a poster, oral presentation in the form of a lightning talk or reading, other scholarship or art display, or a combination of these.
-The poster session is from 4 to 7 p.m., with oral presentations scheduled throughout this time in a neighboring space

-In the application you will be asked to provide the following information:
+In the application you will be asked to provide:

 • Verification that your faculty advisor has approved your application.

-• Name of your faculty advisor and their email.
+• Name and email of your faculty advisor.

 • Your OSU ID.